Shrewsbury Flaxmill Maltings

 The flax business thrived and the site developed rapidly for nearly 100 years, but in the 1870's business declined, and the mill closed in 1886.
 The complex stood empty for over a decade before in 1897-8 the site was converted into a maltings by William Jones (Maltsters) Ltd.

 The site ceased trading in 1987 and became derelict.
-English Heritage (now Historic England) bought the site in 2005 and carried out emergency repairs to halt the site's further decline, ensuring all buildings are secure and weather-tight.
+English Heritage (now Historic England) bought the site in 2005 and carried out emergency repairs to halt the site's further decline.

 Stage one complete:

-- The office and stables have been converted for use by the Friends of the Flaxmill Maltings as a visitor and reception centre, and
+- The office and stables have been converted for use by the Friends of the Flaxmill Maltings as an interactive visitor centre and education facility

-A full prospectus will be provided outlining the commercial opportunity in due course, but if you're interested in occupying this unique and internationally important site please contact Rebecca Thomas.
+A full prospectus will be provided outlining the commercial opportunity in due course, but if you're interested in occupying this unique and internationally important site please contact Rebecca Reeves.

 - Location: The mill is situated on the northern edge of Shrewsbury, midway between Manchester and Birmingham, in the centre of the UK.